mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 **Observance**: Alcibiades realized early on that few people could be convinced through argument, while many more could be straight up alienated -- so he perfected his ability to mimic the other side's tastes.
 It was a skill that endeared him to Athenian, Spartan and even Persian circles.

 **Observance 2**: Many of Joseph Weil's hoaxes were based on showing his victims a mirage of reality.
-If all was apparently well in a "bank", for example (i.e., an abandoned bank building with some decorations), no one had any trouble "depositing" large sums of money.
+If all was apparently well in a "bank", for example (i.e., an abandoned bank building with some decorations), no one had any concerns about "depositing" large sums of money.

 <br>

 ## <a name="45"></a>**#45** -- Preach the need for change, but never reform too much at once

-**Transgression**: Thomas Cromwell's plan wasn't wrong from the perspective of power (converting England to Protestant doctrines while the old Catholic wealth would inadvertently fall right into the hands of the Crown), but *how* he implemented it sure was.
-He took an extreme change and then tried to shove it down people's throats so fast that, however secure his position at court may have seemed, he ended up paying with his head.
+**Transgression**: Thomas Cromwell's plan wasn't wrong from the perspective of power (converting England to Protestant doctrines while the old Catholic wealth would "inadvertently" fall right into the hands of the Crown), but *how* he implemented it sure was.
+He took an extreme change and then tried to shove it down people's throats so quickly that, however secure his position at court may have seemed, he ended up paying with his head.

 **Observance**: Mao Zedong was well aware of the hopelessness of bringing about significant change in the lives of perhaps the most deeply traditional people.
 He therefore did his utmost to tie communism (and his own "brand") to the glorious events and values of the past as closely as possible, thus creating the appearance of gradual change.